songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 >This is stupid.
 As someone who currently holds only Dash, I am now embarrassed.
 What you did was stupid.
 Flaunting it is even more stupid.
 You look like a blatant hypocrite.
 Keep your posturing to yourself.

-#### Surprisingly, some people agree with the actions of The Dash Guy
+#### Surprisingly, some at r/DashPay agree with the actions of The Dash Guy

 ichigo13